MCT-master/mct-master.github.io/_posts/2022-11-27-jackeh-performing-recording-jacktrip.md

 excerpt: "Performing and recording network music at home?
 Thanks to JackTrip, now you can do it too."
 ---

+## What is a Network Musical Performance?

+A network musical performance or NMP is a musical performance that happens over a network, be it a private network or a public one like the internet.
+In MCT we spend a lot of time experimenting with various software for performing and rehearsing network music.
+Two of our most used solutions are LOLA and JackTrip.
+First let's briefly compare them, and then we will dive deeper into JackTrip.

 ## LOLA and JackTrip

 In MCT we most commonly use [LOLA](https://lola.conts.it/) for our network performances.
 The advantages of LOLA are many – with an ideal network, such as the LOLA network we use at UiO, we can stream uncompressed audio and video between two to three locations.
 This is just what we need for these concerts in which high production values are essential.